 A regional dish reputed to be one of the spiciest in the world, the famous Sichuan hot pot was something we had to try.
 Call it naivety or just youthful enthusiasm, but we totally bit off more than we could chew here.
 With the spiciness giving one of us nightmares and making the other one cry this was a cultural experience of eye watering qualities!
 The Sichuan hot pot Chengdu is famous for most definitely lived up to its fierce reputation!

 A regional delicacy: The famous Sichuan hot pot that will blow your head off!

 The Sichuan hotpot is a specialty to this region of China.
 I already associated the provincial name with spicy food after years of growing up eating Chinese food at home in England, but I honestly had no idea just how spicy they actually like it here!
 We had heard rumours off other travellers of the famous Sichuan hot pot and knew it was something we had to try!
 The Sichuan hot pot Chengdu is famous for was just another reason to visit this wonderful city!

 A simmering stew that sits in a metal bowl in the middle of the table above an open flame it is meant to be shared.
+When travelling in China there are many must try dishes, but the signature Sichuan hotpot has to be one of the most intense!
 The bubbling liquid is a deep red and filled with chillies and the famous Sichuan pepper corn.
 Several ingredient including vegetables and thinly sliced meats are served raw and cooked inside the hotpot whilst at the table.
 The dish is hot in both temperature and spice, leading no confusion to the source of the highly accurate name!